execas/execas.github.io/_posts/2020-01-05-intro-to-rop.md

 > The above exploit is more readable and easier to modify than a long oneliner.
 The `struct.pack("<Q", ...)` let's us type in addresses without leading zeroes and have them returned as a string packed to a little-endian unsigned long long (8 bytes).

-You can run the above exploit like this in gdb (if you for example want to study the stack and register states):
+we can run the above exploit like this in gdb (if we for example want to study the stack and register states):

 ```bash
 (gdb) r < <(python r2l2_exploit.py)